 Netflix has acquired the global rights to Fox's "Gotham," arguably the fall TV season's most anticipated show.
-Viewers won't lay eyes on the pilot for another two and a half weeks and according to Deadline, Netflix believes in its success so much that it dropped a reported $1.75 million an episode to offer up each season immediately after the broadcast run.
+Viewers won't lay eyes on the pilot for another two and a half weeks but according to Deadline, Netflix believes in its success so much that it dropped a reported $1.75 million an episode to offer up each season immediately after the broadcast run.

-"Gotham" is a Batman prequel that will introduce audiences to a new world where James Gordon is a young detective and Bruce Wayne is a boy traumatized in the aftermath of witnessing the murder of his parents.
+"Gotham" is a Batman prequel that will introduce audiences to a new world, where James Gordon is a young detective and Bruce Wayne is a boy traumatized in the aftermath of witnessing the murder of his parents.

 "The Batman origin story is sure to have massive global appeal so it is fitting that, along with Warner Television, we have created a new model for distributing a show that international and domestic audiences will love," Ted Sarandos, Chief Content Officer at Netflix said in a statement released by the company.